Connect with others who understand.

 The characteristic symptoms of narcolepsy include:

-• Excessive daytime sleepiness, often with sudden onset
+• Excessive daytime sleepiness, often suddenly

 • Disrupted nighttime sleep